cryptoeconomicslab/ovm-plasma-chamber-spec/pages/docs/tutorial/cli-wallet/deposit.md

 ## 3-3.
 Deposit your ether

-Launch the CUI Wallet and deposit your Ether into Plasma!
+Launch the CLI Wallet and deposit your Ether into Plasma!

 Start the app with the node command and try `deposit <amount>`.